amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 In an eager language like ML, if this function is invoked as `constant (1/0)`, the computation yields the $⊥$, because the eager evaluation strategy reduces the input expression `1/0` first, before invoking the `constant` function.
 That reduction immediately produces the divide-by-zero error.
 But in a lazy language like Haskell, this computation results in `9`, because the lazy evaluation strategy passes to the `constant` function the unevaluated input expression `1/0`.
 Being a constant function, `constant` simply ignores the input expression, and returns `9`.
 Hence, functions are strict in an eager language, and they are non-strict in a lazy language.

+Programmers often confuse "strictness" with "eagerness".
+The term "strict" describes the nature of functions, whereas the term "eager" describes the nature of evaluation strategy for function arguments.
+This confusion springs from the fact that in a language that employs eager evaluation strategy, the behaviour of functions is strict.
+These finer points may appear trivial to programmers who implement business applications; but the differences are significant to programmers who implement compilers.
+By way of analogy, a schoolmarm who runs her institution unwaveringly by the book is strict, whereas her pupil who, at lunch time, scoffs down everything on his plate regardless of whether he is hungry or not is eager.

 ***types***—A type is a set of values.
 FP programmers aspire to craft types that admit only those values that are valid in the context of the programme.
 In a statically typed FP language like ML, validity checks are performed during compilation.

 ML was the first FP language to use the Hindley-Milner type system.
 This type system is static, strong, inferencing, and polymorphic.
 A *static* type system performs type checking at compile time.
 A *strong* type system prohibits runtime changing of variables' types.
 An *inferencing* type system discovers types of variables automatically during compilation, which relieves the programmer from having to supply types manually, as is the case in C and Pascal.
 And a *polymorphic* type system allows containers, like `'a list`, to hold values of different types: `int list` is a list of integers; `real list` is a list of reals.